 - Type I is a fracture that involves a single arch.

-- Type III is a lateral mass fractures of the atlas.
+- Type III is a lateral mass fracture of the atlas.

-Axis (C2) fractures can be various, including hangman's fractures, odontoid fracture, and other parts.
-The hangman's fracture is the result of hyperextension and axial loading with resulting bilateral pars interarticularis fractures and can often be managed with cervical immobilization.
-The Levine classification of the hangman's fractures evaluates fracture line, angulation between endplates and anterior subluxation.
+Axis (C2) fractures can vary, including hangman's fractures, odontoid fractures, and other parts.
+The hangman's fracture results from hyperextension and axial loading with resulting bilateral pars interarticularis fractures and can often be managed with cervical immobilization.
+The Levine classification of the hangman's fractures evaluates fracture line, angulation between endplates, and anterior subluxation.

 - Type I is a vertical pars fracture with less than 3 mm of subluxation of C2 on C3 and no angulation.

-- Type IA demonstrates non-parallel fracture lines with vertebral foramen extension, with C2 subluxed 2 to 3 mm anterior on C3 and high incidence of paralysis.
+- Type IA demonstrates non-parallel fracture lines with vertebral foramen extension, with C2 subluxed 2 to 3 mm anterior on C3, and a high incidence of paralysis.